A Group of People Sitting on Chairs

 Remembrance

-We honor the lives and legacies of our Jesuit-enslaved ancestors by ensuring their stories are told and their contributions are never forgotten.
-Through historical research, advocacy, public memorials, and community engagement, we will amplify their voices and fight for their rightful place in history.
-Remembrance is an act of resistance.
+We honor the lives and legacies of our Jesuit-enslaved ancestors and their descendants by ensuring their stories are told, their names are spoken, and their contributions are never erased.
+Through historical research, educational awareness campaigns, public memorials, community engagement, and advocacy, we reclaim the truth that has long been suppressed.
+Remembrance is not just reflection—it is resistance.
+By bearing witness to their struggles and triumphs, we uphold their rightful place in history and affirm that their legacy will endure for generations to come.

 Restoration